Core Concepts of Rotation and Term-Limit Design

 Mechanical counting rules.

-Durable eligibility systems specify how authorization events accumulate toward exhaustion.
+Durable eligibility systems specify how authorization events accumulate toward eligibility exhaustion.
 Elections, appointments, and partial terms must be defined in ways that allow the rule to be applied consistently across cases without discretionary evaluation.

 Equal application.

 Durable rules apply identically across persons and cohorts.
 Identity-based exemptions, incumbent-specific carve-outs, or status-based privileges introduce structural weaknesses and invite both litigation and institutional erosion.
+Transition provisions must converge on equal application under a single eligibility rule and must not create protected classes or permanent exemptions.

 Resistance to circumvention.